 A team approach to patient-centered care

-Palliative care is provided by a team of specialists that may include:
+Palliative care is led by our Palliative Care Nurse Practitioner, who coordinates with a team of specialists that may include:

 - Palliative care nurses

 The Crossing Rivers Health Palliative Care team of specialists thrives to provide: